-.1 Piping systems for essential services are to be subjected to a test pressure not less than 1.5 times the design pressure or 4 bar whichever is greater.

-.2 Piping systems for non-essential services are to be checked for leakage under operational conditions.

-.3 For piping required to be electrically conductive, earthing is to be checked, and random resistance testing is to be conducted.
+- .1 Piping systems for essential services are to be subjected to a test pressure not less than 1.5 times the design pressure or 4 bar whichever is greater.
+Notwithstanding the requirement above, the requirement in P4.6.10.2 may be applied to open ended pipes (drains, effluent, etc.). - .2 Piping systems for non-essential services are to be checked for leakage under operational conditions. - .3 For piping required to be electrically conductive, earthing is to be checked, and random resistance testing is to be conducted.